emmby/statesmith-simplified/docs/quickstart.md

 Now run `statesmith` to generate code for this state machine.

 ```
-% statesmith hello.puml
+% statesmith light.puml
 ```

 StateSmith defaults to generating HTML and JavaScript code.
 HTML and JS are broadly supported and easy to view in any browser, which is what we'll do now.

 ## View the State Machine

-Open `hello.html` in your browser.
+Open `light.html` in your browser.

 TODO blah blah interact.

 Take a look at the generated files on the disk
-* `hello.html`: A simple simulator that runs your statemachine and allows you to interact with it.
+* `light.html`: A simple simulator that runs your statemachine and allows you to interact with it.
-* `hello.js`: The generated JavaScript state machine.
+* `light.js`: The generated JavaScript state machine.
 You can include this state machine in your JavaScript apps

-TODO links to examples dir for hello.html and hello.js
+TODO links to examples dir for light.html and light.js

 ## Next Steps